linked-art/linked.art/docs/api/1.0/shared/reference/index.md

 Note that references inherently have the `_complete` property with a value of `false`.
 They can be detected as references as all other structures have mandatory fields beyond `id`, `type` and `_label`.
 The `_complete` property would thus be clutter in the most common scenario of shared constructions being fully included, and data for references not being included at all.

+There are two additional properties that MAY be used on references to ensure that the records are as usable as possible.
+If the reference is to a record for an entity which has an equivalent in a well known system (such as a local concept that duplicates a concept in AAT), then the local record's URI can be given in `id` and the external URI given in `equivalent`.
+Similarly, if the language tag for a `Language` is known, then that is easier for most developers to use with existing translation and internationalization toolkits, and so can be given in `lang_code` as part of the reference.

 ### Properties of References

 | Property Name     | Datatype      | Requirement | Description |